USEPA/haztrak/docs/guide/src/design/sdd.md

 1. An HTTP server
 2. A relational database
-3. An in memory database
+3. An in memory database (caching layer)
 4. A task queue
 5. A task scheduler